 Treatment for cancer often leaves the body ravaged and seriously alters your appearance, which could lead to chronic depression and low self-esteem.
 Cancer survivors often need ‘reconstructive surgery’ to repair such damage.
 As opposed to cosmetic surgery, reconstructive surgery is performed for medical reasons and can have a huge impact on the health and well-being of cancer patients.

-Patients who have undergone surgery to remove cancer, might need reconstructive surgery.
-For instance, breast cancer patients who had to have a breast removed, can go for reconstructive surgery to replace the breast with an implant.
+Patients who have undergone surgery to remove cancer might need reconstructive surgery.
+For instance, breast cancer patients who had to have a breast removed can go for reconstructive surgery to replace the breast with an implant.

-In the same vein, reconstructive surgery can help repair the body after removal of tissue or nerves following treatment for head and neck cancer or other cancers, including skin cancer.
+In the same vein, reconstructive surgery can help repair the body after the removal of tissue or nerves following treatment for head and neck cancer or other cancers, including skin cancer.
 A very advanced sub-specialty, reconstructive microsurgery, uses precision tools and microscopes to repair severed nerves and tiny blood vessels, thinner than a strand of hair.

-Some examples of reconstructive surgery post cancer treatment
+Some examples of reconstructive surgery post-cancer treatment

 Once the primary surgeon removes a tumour, the reconstructive surgeon, aided by a multi-disciplinary team, will first help in closing the wound and ensure better healing using special techniques, and later, perform a reconstructive procedure if necessary.